colmsjo/custom-vtigerapi/README.md

 Setup
 -----------------

-Clone this repo into a [LAMP container](https://github.com/colmsjo/docker-lamp).
+1. Clone this repo into a [LAMP container](https://github.com/colmsjo/docker-lamp).
 See the README of the LAMP container for instructions.

-Setup the environment using `env.list` in supervisor (`/etc/supervisor/conf.d/supervisord.conf `) and also in the current session (`set -a; . env.list`).
-Don't forget to do `supervisorctl update`.
+2. Setup the environment
+using `env.list` in supervisor (`/etc/supervisor/conf.d/supervisord.conf `).
+Don't forget to do: `supervisorctl update`.
 Check http://[IP]:[PORT]/info.php for the environment variables.

+3. Run `./setup.sh`

 Update main.config